RMMV HX range of tactical trucks: Other operators

 Just over 200 HX trucks to all branches of the armed forces from late 2006.
 Totals include 113 HX77 8×8 fitted with a load handling system, 83 HX77 8×8 in conventional cargo/tanker truck configurations, about five HX58 6×6 in tractor unit configuration to the Danish Air Force, and four HX60 4×4 in container/cargo configuration.

+In November 2025, Denmark signed a framework agreement for up to 1,000 RMMV trucks, it includes RMMV TG MIL and RMMV HX2 trucks.